ethereum-optimism/optimism/specs/derivation.md

 corresponding L2 blocks.
 We call this *eager block derivation*.

 However, in the very worst case, we can only reconstruct the batch for the first L2 block in the epoch by reading the last L1 block of the sequencing window.
-This means we also can't derive any further L2 block in the epoch until then, as they need the state that results from applying the epoch's first L2 block.
+This happens when some data for that batch is included in the last L1 block of the window.
+In that case, not only can we not derive the first L2 block in the poch, we also can't derive any further L2 block in the epoch until then, as they need the state that results from applying the epoch's first L2 block.
+(Note that this only applies to *block* derivation.
+We can still derive further batches, we just won't be able to create blocks from them.)

 ------------------------------------------------------------------------------------------------------------------------